In-Person, Virtual, and Recorded Presentations by Laura Stack, Johnny’s mom

-Laura Stack is Johnny Stack’s mom and his lead Ambassador.
-Laura Stack is better known by her professional moniker, The Productivity Pro®.
+Laura Stack is Johnny Stack’s mom and the Founder & CEO of Johnny’s Ambassadors Youth Marijuana Prevention.
+For 30 years prior to starting her nonprofit, Laura was better known in the business world by her professional moniker, The Productivity Pro®.
 She is a Hall-of-Fame Speaker and corporate spokesperson for many major brands.
-Laura is a bestselling author of eight books on productivity and performance topics with a large social media following, and she has given keynote speeches and training seminars to major corporate, association, and government audiences for nearly 30 years.
+Laura is a bestselling author of eight books on time management topics with a large social media following, and she has given keynote speeches and training seminars to major corporate, association, and government audiences for three decades.

-On November 20, 2019, Laura suddenly acquired the undesired wisdom of knowing what it’s like to lose one’s child, when her 19-year-old son, Johnny, died by suicide.
-He suffered from delusion as a result of marijuana-induced psychosis and thought the mob was after him.
+But Laura suddenly acquired the undesired wisdom of knowing what it’s like to lose one’s child, when her 19-year-old son, Johnny, died by suicide.
+He became psychotic after dabbing and vaping high-potency marijuana concentrates and thought the mob was after him.

-Soon after Johnny died, Laura filed for and received 501c3 nonprofit status for Johnny’s Ambassadors, Inc., with a mission to educate parents and teens about the dangers of today’s high-THC marijuana on adolescent brain development, mental illness, and suicide.
+Laura’s world took a 180.
+She knew so little about the harms of marijuana and was determined to teach other parents and teens what she had learned, so the same thing wouldn’t happen to them.
+She filed for and received 501c3 nonprofit status for Johnny’s Ambassadors, Inc., with the mission to educate parents, teens, and communities about the dangers of today’s high-THC marijuana on adolescent brain development, psychosis, and suicide.

-Laura lives with her husband near Denver, Colorado and has two surviving adult children, ages 25 and 19.
+Laura lives with her husband near Denver, Colorado and has two surviving adult children.